hwloc objects have many generic attributes in the hwloc_obj structure, for instance their

 - NVIDIAUUID, NVIDIASerial (NVML GPU OS devices)

-- The UUID and Serial of NVIDIA GPUs.
+- The UUID and serial number of NVIDIA GPUs.

 - CUDAMultiProcessors, CUDACoresPerMP,